 For something a little different, Blackhawk offers the Day Planner Holster.
 This concealment device appears to be a regular work organizer at first glance.
 However, when you unzip it, there is a space for your Shield and spare magazine.

-Blade-Tech is an extremely well respected brand in the firearms community, and many people really like their products.
+Blade-Tech is an extremely well-respected brand in the firearms community, and many people really like their products.
 For the Shield, they offer a number of holster options.

 If you like IWB, but would prefer an appendix holster for your M&P Shield, Blade-Tech offers the Klipt.
 The Klipt is another popular choice from Blade-Tech.
 It offers the ability to slip it on and off with ease, while still keeping the gun secure while you wear it.
 It is also very affordable.
 Many people like AIWB holsters for their comfort and concealability.

 Blue Line Concealment